Penguin exhibit at Florida's SeaWorld will get 10 tons of snow daily

-ORLANDO, Florida SeaWorld Orlando opened its "Antarctica: Empire of the Penguins" on Friday, a new attraction that will be coated with 10 tons of fresh snow each day.
+ORLANDO, Fla.
+May 24 SeaWorld Orlando opened its "Antarctica: Empire of the Penguins" on Friday, a new attraction that will be coated with 10 tons of fresh snow each day.

 To recreate a cold, dry climate suitable for penguins in hot, humid Florida, designers used airtight doors, humidifiers and air purifiers, SeaWorld said.
 Icicles and glittering ice crystals were created out of hand-blown Pyrex and glass.